Bain family murders: Family background

 Robin Irving Bain and Margaret Arawa Cullen were married in 1969 in Dunedin, New Zealand.
 They had four children: David (born 1972), Arawa (born 1974), Laniet (born 1976), and Stephen (born 1980).
-In 1974, they moved to Papua New Guinea, where Robin worked as a missionary teacher.
-The family returned to New Zealand in 1988.
-Three years after his return, Robin became the principal of Taieri Beach School.
+In 1991 Robin became the principal of Taieri Beach School.

 In June 1994, the family lived at 65 Every Street, Andersons Bay, Dunedin.
 The house was old and 'semi-derelict'.
 Photographs presented at the trial showed most of the rooms were squalid and messy with the family's belongings strewn in disorderly heaps.
 At the time of the murders, Robin and Margaret were estranged.
 Margaret Bain had developed an interest in new-age spiritualism.
 She referred to her husband as "a son of Belial – one of the Four Crown Princes of Hell".
 They used to fight and bicker, and shortly before the murders Margaret told an acquaintance that she would shoot Robin if she could.
 She refused to let him sleep in the house, so he often slept in the back of his van near the school.
 When he came home on weekends, he slept in a caravan in the garden.

 At David Bain's third Court of Appeal hearing, fellow teachers described Robin at the time of the killings as "deeply depressed, to the point of impairing his ability to do his job of teaching children."
 Cyril Wilden, a former teacher and registered psychologist visited the Taieri School, and noted that "Robin appeared to be increasingly disorganised and struggling to cope."
 There were piles of unopened mail on his desk and his classroom was ‘dishevelled, disorganised and untidy’.

 Laniet had been flatting in Dunedin but also lived with her father in the Taieri schoolhouse.
 She returned to the family residence on the Sunday evening of 19 June, the day before the murders, to attend a family meeting.
 At David Bain's retrial, witnesses said the meeting was called because Laniet, aged 18 at the time, wanted to disclose that her father had been committing incest with her prior to the murders.

 David Bain was studying music and classics at Otago University and had a part-time job delivering morning newspapers.
 Arawa was attending teachers' training college (formerly Otago Teachers' College, later Otago University, School of Education) and Stephen was at high school.